Leppy-oss/Protobowl-Bot/README.md

 # Protobowl Bot
 Protobowl bot is the **world's premiere bot** for systematically cracking away at [Protobowl](https://protobowl.com/)! <br>
-Because of the many fatal flaws that Protobowl was structured upon, it's actually *pretty easy to cheat*. <br>
-Protobowl bot will automatically buzz, answer, skip, and memorize all questions before any human player possibly can.
+It will automatically buzz, answer, skip, and memorize all questions before any human player possibly can.
 Simply put, it's a flawless program that can't be beat!
 It can run 24/7, even when you're afk, and rack up tens of thousands of points overnight! <br>
 Please note, however, that due to how goofy Protobowl is, the bot occasionally gets the question incorrect.
 For some reason, Protobowl doesn't always accept flawless answers...